$\mathfrak{gl}_n$-webs, categorification and Khovanov-Rozansky homologies: The uncategorified story

-As an application of Theorem~\ref{thm-evaluation} we will conclude this section by giving an explicit and algorithmic iff-condition for a $\mathfrak{sl}_n$-web $u$ to be dual canonical.
-Dual canonical for $\mathfrak{sl}_n$-webs means canonical on the $q$-skew Howe dual side, see e.g. Corollary 4.21 in~\cite{mack1}: Thus, in our notation, having \textit{positive} exponent properties.
-We do not recall the definition of the \textit{lower global crystal basis} (in the sense of Kashiwara), which is sometimes also called \textit{canonical basis} (in the sense of Lusztig), of the $\dot{\Uu}_q(\mathfrak{sl}_m)$-module of highest weight $\Lambda$ consisting of $\mathfrak{sl}_n$-webs that we already mentioned before and denote by $W_n(\Lambda)$.
-We are seeing it as a $\dot{\Uu}_q(\mathfrak{sl}_m)$-module in the following.
-It is worth noting that this works in a more general framework, but we are mostly interested in the ones of highest weight $\Lambda$.
+As an application of Theorem \ref{thm-evaluation} we will conclude this section by giving an explicit and algorithmic if-and-only-if-condition for a $\mathfrak{gl}_n$-web $u$ to be dual canonical.
+Dual canonical for $\mathfrak{gl}_n$-webs means canonical on the $q$-skew Howe dual side, see e.g. \cite[ Corollary 4.21]{mack1}.
+Thus, in our notation, having positive exponent properties.
+The reader interested in a more detailed discussion about these bases can check for example \cite{bk1}, \cite{bs3} or \cite{lu} and a discussion related to $\mathfrak{gl}_n$-webs can be found in \cite{mack1}.